B2B Marketing Automation can be a very effective way to reduce human error, increase efficiency and remove expense from your marketing process.

 It can also be a very effective way to waste time and money on overly complex and ineffective processes.

 Some years ago I was consulting to a major insurance company and we asked for a list of all the automated messages and contacts a customer receives when they sign up.
 They simply didn’t know.

 Their systems were so complex and so poorly documented, that the only way to actually know what happened was to create a dummy customer profile and literally see what turned up in the mail.

-However, in this post I’ll show you how to develop a B2B marketing automation system that is both effective and can be managed long term.
+However, in this post I’ll show you how to choose a B2B marketing automation platform that is both effective and can be managed long term.